Help us prevent Homestead Fraud!

-Homestead Fraud occurs when a person who has filed for homestead exemption or is currently receiving homestead exemption is determined not to be a permanent resident of Madison County, or who is not in good faith residing on the property on which he or she filed.
+Homestead Fraud occurs when a person who has filed for homestead exemption or is currently receiving homestead exemption is determined not to be a permanent resident of Gulf County, or who is not in good faith residing on the property on which he or she filed.

 What does the law say?